 Connect the Dots

-Millennial minds tend to absorb information by application.
+Millennial minds tend to absorb information from the application.
 For them, learning is a three-step process.
 It starts with learning the information itself, such as in a general information session, as discussed above.

 Many refer to the millennial generation as the trophy generation.
 It’s a competitive generation that strives to be the best so they can earn the trophy or the reward that comes along with excelling.
 Trainers can use this to their advantage during training and development sessions.